ShiromMakkad/docker-pihole-sync/README.md

 Volume | Function
 --- | --------
 `/root` | This is the directory in which the SSH key file and the known hosts file will be stored, so it needs to be persistent.
+**Required on both nodes.**
 `/etc/ssh` | This is the directory in which the SSH server key files and the SSH daemon config will be stored, so it needs to be persistent.
-This directory is only necessary on the `receiver` node, you can omit it on the `sender` node.
+**Required on the `sender` node only.**
 `/mnt/etc-pihole` | This is the `/etc/pihole/` directory the Pi-Hole container writes to on the host filesystem.
 It is monitored and sychronized with the remote client directory.
 It should be set to the same as the /etc/pihole/ in the Pihole Docker container.
 See the compose file for details.
-For sending purposes, it can be mounted as read-only.
-It should not be read-only on the receiver.
+**Required on both nodes.
+Can be mounted read-only on the `sender` node.**
 `/mnt/etc-dnsmasq.d` | This is the `/etc/dnsmasq.d/` directory the Pi-Hole container writes to on the host filesystem.
 It is monitored and sychronized with the remote client directory.
 It should be set to the same as the /etc/dnsmasq.d/ in the Pihole Docker container.
 See the compose file for details.
-For sending purposes, it can be mounted as read-only.
-It should not be read-only on the receiver.
+**Required on both nodes.
+Can be mounted read-only on the `sender` node.**

 ### Environment Variables
 Variable | Function
 --- | --------
-`NODE` | This is where you should define if the container is the `sender` or the `receiver`. **Required on both nodes.**
+`NODE` | This is where you should define if the container is the `sender` or the `receiver`.
+**Required on both nodes.**
-`REM_HOST` | This is the IP address (or FQDN/Hostname) of the remote Pi that we're syncting to. **Required on the `sender` node only.**
+`REM_HOST` | This is the IP address (or FQDN/Hostname) of the remote Pi that we're syncting to.
+**Required on the `sender` node only.**
 `REM_SSH_PORT` | This is the non-standard SSH port that should be exposed on the container.
 Default of 22222 is probably fine.
-However, if you change this on the `sender` node, be sure to change the exposed port forward on the `receiver` node. **Required on the `sender` node only.**
+However, if you change this on the `sender` node, be sure to change the exposed port forward on the `receiver` node.
+**Required on the `sender` node only.**

 ### Ports
 Port | Function
 --- | --------
 `22222` | This is the port you want to expose for rsync/ssh.
 Your host is likely using 22 for SSH already, so it should be a non-standard port.
 The default of 22222 is probably fine.
-However, if you change this on the `receiver` node, be sure to change the `REM_SSH_PORT` on the `sender` node. **Required on the `receiver` node only.**
+However, if you change this on the `receiver` node, be sure to change the `REM_SSH_PORT` on the `sender` node.
+**Required on the `receiver` node only.**

 ## Support Information
 - Shell access while the container is running: `docker exec -it pihole-sync /bin/bash`